tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 distracting and simply shifting the googling part to another person, giving rise to the phrase '*Let me google that for you*' or '*[LMGTFY](https://lmgtfy.com/)*'.

-On the other hand, with the power of googling even a lay person can perform a task as if he's experienced.
+With the power of googling even a lay person can perform a task as if he's experienced.
 One instance of which has been documented in another post [Doing things the layman way](/blog/doing-things-the-layman-way).